billkindle/vmware_code_testing_esxi_infrastructure_powershell_powercli/presentation.md

 ---

-# What's needed to run a Pester test?
+# What is Needed to Run a Pester Test?

 - The module is already built into Windows PowerShell 5.1 (version 4 / PowerShell Gallery has version 5)
   - Windows 10, Windows Server 2016/2019
-- Basic PowerShell skills
+  - Will work under PowerShell 7 too!
-- Save script as ***.tests.ps1**
+- A test script saved with the extension ***.tests.ps1**

 ---

-# Running a Pester test
+# Running a Pester Test
 <hr>

 - v4 way